kw7oe/kw7oe.github.io/content/posts/gen-server.md

 But, what is an OTP behaviour?
 Behaviour is basically common pattern that abstract generic and specific logic into different modules, such as behaviour module and callback module.
 All of these behaviours are derived from years of battle-tested production system.
-With that, the OTP behaviours also take care of some of the edge cases for you.
+The OTP behaviours also take care of some of the edge cases for you.

 When we `use GenServer`, we are using GenServer behaviour and